Weblayers in scenarios

 Control how often users see your weblayer to balance visibility with user experience:

-• Always show: Best for critical announcements that need maximum exposure
+• Always show: Best for critical announcements that need maximum visibility.

-• Once only: Ideal for welcome messages or one-time offers
+• Once only: Good for welcome messages or one-time offers

-• Once per visit: Good for session-based promotions without overwhelming return visitors
+• Once per visit: Works well for session-based promotions without overwhelming return visitors.

-• Until interaction: Ensures your message stays visible until customers engage with it
+• Until interaction: Keeps the message visible until the customer engages.

 Expiration control